graspa-group/d-stem/Demo/f-HDGM/O3/Output/ReadMe.txt

-This folder is used to store D-STEM objects needed for kriging
+This folder is used to store D-STEM objects